As travellers, we all long for new places to explore, to venture into the unknown and bring back unique stories and memories.

 Visiting Ruoergai Grassland

 If you would like to keep the costs down you can always opt for an organized tour such as those offered by WindhorseTour agency.
-Try to keep the group size to a minimum to keep that spirit of exploration alive.

 Alternatively, you can make your own way to Langmusi and explore the area from your base in town.
 It will take a little more commitment to get to the plateau by public transport, but it is by far the cheapest option.